 Winter wellbeing for unpaid carers

-With the longer dark nights with us, our community of carers have been sharing how we can nurture ourselves through winter, alongside our caring roles.
-Simple ways to look after our wellbeing, connect with others and make each day a little better.
+With the longer dark nights with us, the Mobilise community of carers have been sharing how we can nurture ourselves through winter, alongside our caring roles.
+Below you can find some simple ways to look after our wellbeing, connect with others, and make each day a little better.
 Sometimes just a tiny shift in how we’re feeling can create a beneficial momentum.

 1. Get outside if we can